 Yun Li, PhD

-Yun Li, PhD is a core faculty member at the Center for Pediatric Clinical Effectiveness (CPCE) at the Children's Hospital of Philadelphia (CHOP), Associate Professor of Biostatistics in the Perelman School of Medicine at University of Pennsylvania’s Department of Biostatistics, Epidemiology, and Informatics (DBEI), and a faculty member at PennMed's Center for Clinical Epidemiology and Biostatistics (CCEB).
+Yun Li, PhD is a core faculty member at the Center for Pediatric Clinical Effectiveness (CPCE), a faculty member in the Department of Pediatrics at Children's Hospital of Philadelphia, associate professor of Biostatistics in the Perelman School of Medicine at University of Pennsylvania’s Department of Biostatistics, Epidemiology, and Informatics, and a senior scholar at PennMed's Center for Clinical Epidemiology and Biostatistics.

-Prior to her work at Penn and CHOP, Dr. Li was a Research Associate Professor at the University of Michigan (UM).
+Prior to her work at CHOP and Penn, Dr. Li was a research associate professor at the University of Michigan (UM).
 Dr. Li earned her PhD in Biostatistics from UM, following a period of highly effective collaborative work at Duke University Clinical Research Institute.
-She joined the UM Biostatistics faculty as a Research Assistant Professor after graduation.
+She joined the UM Biostatistics faculty after graduation.